Thermal conduction: Fourier's law

 The law of heat conduction, also known as Fourier's law (compare Fourier's heat equation), states that the rate of heat transfer through a material is proportional to the negative gradient in the temperature and to the area, at right angles to that gradient, through which the heat flows.
 We can state this law in two equivalent forms: the integral form, in which we look at the amount of energy flowing into or out of a body as a whole, and the differential form, in which we look at the flow rates or fluxes of energy locally.

 Newton's law of cooling is a discrete analogue of Fourier's law, while Ohm's law is the electrical analogue of Fourier's law and Fick's laws of diffusion is its chemical analogue.

 Differential form

-The differential form of Fourier's law of thermal conduction shows that the local heat flux density $\mathbf{q}$ is equal to the product of thermal conductivity $k$ and the negative local temperature gradient $-\nabla T$.
+The differential form of Fourier's law of thermal conduction shows that the local heat flux density $\mathbf{q}$ is equal to the product of thermal conductivity $\kappa$ and the negative local temperature gradient $-\nabla T$.
 The heat flux density is the amount of energy that flows through a unit area per unit time.